hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

 # Connect on Nomad

-Connect can be used with [Nomad](https://www.nomadproject.io) to provide secure service-to-service communication between Nomad jobs and task groups.
-The ability to use the [dynamic port](https://www.nomadproject.io/docs/job-specification/network.html#dynamic-ports) feature of Nomad makes Connect particularly easy to use.
-For more information about using Consul Connect with Nomad, you might find the following resources useful.
+Consul Connect can be used with [Nomad](https://www.nomadproject.io) to provide secure service-to-service communication between Nomad jobs and task groups.
+The ability to use the [dynamic port](https://www.nomadproject.io/docs/job-specification/network.html#dynamic-ports) feature of Nomad makes Connect reduces operational complexity.

+For more information
+about using Consul Connect with Nomad, select one of the following resources.

-For a step-by-step guide to introduce you to using Consul Connect with Nomad:
+For a step-by-step guide on using Consul Connect with Nomad:

 - [Nomad Consul Connect Guide](https://www.nomadproject.io/guides/integrations/consul-connect/index.html)